ultralapse/chess/README.md

 2. Piece movement
 3. Piece capturing

+In the future, there will be support for
+1. A Terminal UI served over SSH via the project Wish by Charm.sh
+2. Game Rooms
+3. Authentication via SSH Keys
+4. Optional Support for Stockfish Analysis

 ## Contributing
 This project places a high emphasis on code quality.
 The C++ code has no linting errors and tries to conform with the Google C++ Style Guidelines.
 Pull requests are encouraged, but not required to follow the aforementioned style.